 "I went in and I saw her," he says of the restaurant's chef, Jab Srikaij.
 So he kept going back, day after day.
 "After a while, she finally said, 'Are you ever going to talk to me?'"

 As they both tell it, they fell in love, fast, and were married within a few months.
 Maybe it was the crab noodles that brought Tony and Jab together.
 It might have also been Jab's corn patties, fritters served with a cucumber and rice-vinegar sauce that Tony raves about.

 Doesn't matter.
 Both of those dishes, and many more, are going on the menu when their first Thai restaurant, Family Thais Asian Bistro, opens in the West End.
-The Streets hope for a July 10 debut.

 On both sides, cooking runs in the family.
 Tony's uncle started Black-Eyed Pea in 1975.
 The Street family operates several North Texas restaurants, and Tony is the managing partner at West End restaurant Y.O.
 Ranch Steakhouse, named after the family's 48,000-acre ranch in the Texas Hill Country where they have longhorns and giraffes as pets.
 Tony also co-operates two Street's Fine Chicken restaurants in D-FW.
 He's a French-trained chef.

 Jab was trained to cook in her native Thailand and has worked in the United States for nearly two decades, first at Toy's and today as a pastry chef at Y.O.
 Ranch and at Edible Arrangements.
 She grew up hanging out in her grandmother's restaurant in Thailand after school, where she learned to make green curry and other dishes.

 Several of Jab's family members traveled from Pattaya, Thailand, to Dallas for four months to help the family open the business.
 They brought over colored parasols as gifts, which the Streets plan to hang from the ceiling of the new restaurant.